 The terms of reference approved by ECOSOC call upon Member States to designate experts with specific knowledge drawn from the interrelated fields of surveying, geography, cartography and mapping, remote sensing, land/sea and geographic information systems and environmental protection.
 The Committee also comprises experts from international organizations, who serve as observers.

-The Third Session of the United Nations Committee of Experts on Global Geospatial Information Management (UN-GGIM) will be held from 24-26 July 2013 at the Corn Exchange Building, Cambridge City Centre, United Kingdom.
+The Third Session of the United Nations Committee of Experts on Global Geospatial Information Management (UN-GGIM) was held from 24-26 July 2013 at the Corn Exchange Building, Cambridge City Centre, United Kingdom.

 For additional information on the Cambridge Conference you may visit http://www.cambridgeconference.com/conference_2013/.